 See below the partial interfaces for a few languages.
 Obviously there’s room for improvement in the API:

-For some strange reason, the Scheme interface also offers
+For some strange reason, the Scheme interface also offers the highly situational

 (beep), and the Tcl interface,

 Interesting sidenote: these extension languages have access to window handles within Vim, providing equality semantics and therefore deterministic window management.
 Vim Script doesn’t seem to support this, so using an alternative language appears to offer an (inelegant) superset of functionality.